WINTER, WATER & WILL-POWER

 Will-Power

-As we sink into winter I thought I’d share a bit of info on “zhi” - the spirit of the Kidneys, the water element and winter.
+As we sink deeper into winter I thought I’d share a bit of info on “zhi” - the spirit of the Kidneys, the water element and winter.
 The common translation of zhi is “will”, also ambition, purpose, knowledge.

-Swerving back to will... according to the classics, the Kidneys house the zhi, so things that damage the kidneys affects our will.
+Back to will... according to the classics, the Kidneys house the zhi, so things that damage the kidneys affects our will.
 The emotion related to the water element, kidneys and winter is fear.
 Fear that doesn’t flow freely and release from the body lingers in the kidneys.
 Overwork, lack of sleep, attack of cold, addictions, chronic doubt all drain Kidney qi - “burning the candle at both ends” is a phrase that sums up Kidney energy depletion perfectly

 If zhi is imbalanced, we might experience two extremes – collapse of will, lack of drive, passivity, withdrawal, fear-based and paralysing comparison and even despair.
 Or there might be restlessness, constant activity, hyper-determination, over-achieving, competitiveness, and insatiability.
 It’s a lack of drive or overdrive and both have their roots in a fear of not being enough.
 Just like water can be both a barely there trickle and a massive destructive force, we can aim to level out and harness a smooth flow.

-If we have a strong kidney spirit we have a drive to be alive, curiosity and compassion towards ourselves, others and the world around us, generosity, a sense of confidence and willingness to connect, cooperate and share.
+If we have a healthy kidney spirit we have a drive to be alive, curiosity and compassion towards ourselves, others and the world around us, generosity, a sense of confidence and willingness to connect, cooperate and share.

 Aligning our Will